barisalparslan1/Statistic_Selection_and_MCMC/README.md

 #### main_CLT_norm_var for the experiments in Section 5.1:
 FIM and MSE calculation for Example 2 and Section 5.1 in the manuscript.
 The MCMC algorithm is a MH algorithm.

-- Use the first code block for obtaining FIM values for Example 2
+- Use the first code block for obtaining FIM values for Example 2.
-- Use the second code block for obtaining MSE values in Section 5.1
+- Use the second code block for obtaining MSE values in Section 5.1.
-- Use the third code block for plotting FIM and MSE values together
+- Use the third code block for plotting FIM and MSE values together.

 #### main_FIM_CLT_unif.m for the experiments in Example 3:

-- Use the first code block for obtaining FIM values for Example 3
+- Use the first code block for obtaining FIM values for Example 3.

 #### main_FIM_binary.m for the experiments in Example 4:
 This is the experiment regarding binary responses.